Dragan Obrenović: Arrest, trial and release

 On 16 March 2001 General Dragan Obrenović was indicted by the International Criminal Tribunal for the Former Yugoslavia in The Hague for complicity in genocide, extermination, persecution, and two counts of murder.

 On 15 April 2001, at 14:30, three armed men and one woman abducted Obrenović in the town of Kozluk.
 He was bundled into a vehicle that quickly sped away from the scene before shocked witnesses.
 Town police units caught up with the vehicle in short order, only to learn that the abductors were SFOR personnel with UN investigators.
 Obrenovic was transferred that same day to the Hague, he entered not-guilty pleas across the board at his arraignment on the 18th.
+He initially pleaded not guilty.

 On 20 May 2003 Obrenović entered a plea agreement with the ICTY prosecutor's office.
 He pleaded guilty to one count of persecution, and in exchange for truthful allocution to his role in the massacre and his testimony against his co-accused (his indictment was to be joined with that of four others on 27 May) he was promised a reduced sentence.
 On 10 December 2003 Obrenović was sentenced to 17 years in prison, with 969 days credit for time served.